supritha1993/CreditCard_financial/README.md

 2.Total transaction amount is increased by 0.35% and transaction count is increased by 0.03% 3.Customer  count is increased by 0.28%

+Overall :
+revenue is 57M
+Total interest is 8M
+Total transaction amount is 46M
+Male Customer counts are contributing more in revenue 31M, female 26M Blue and silver credit cards are contributing  93% overall transactions TX, NY, CA is contributing  68% of revenue
+Overall card activation rate is  57.5%
+Overall delinquent rate is 6.06%